-The Coaches vs. Cancer program is a nationwide collaboration between the American Cancer Society and the National Association of Basketball Coaches (NABC).
-The initiative leverages the personal experiences, community leadership and professional excellence of coaches nationwide to make a difference in the fight against cancer.
-The program seeks to increase cancer awareness and promote healthy living among students, faculty and staff, fans and the community at large.
-Since its inception in 1993, the American Cancer Society Coaches vs. Cancer initiative has raised more than $87 million to support the Society’s mission.
+The Coaches vs. Cancer program is a nationwide collaboration between the American Cancer Society and the National Association of Basketball Coaches.
+This initiative leverages the personal experiences, community leadership, and professional excellence of coaches nationwide to increase cancer awareness and promote healthy living through year-round awareness efforts, fundraising activities, and advocacy programs.
+Since 1993, coaches have raised over $100 million for the American Cancer Society.

 Cancer has touched many in the coaching ranks.
 The Coaches vs. Cancer program provides coaches with an opportunity to do something about the disease.
 Through integrated fundraising activities and public awareness campaigns, the coaches are raising the American Cancer Society’s community and national presence, and helping them save lives and celebrate life every single day.

 Norm Stewart, former head coach of the University of Missouri’s men’s basketball program, cancer survivor, and member of the National Association of Basketball Coaches, provided the vision and inspiration for the Coaches vs. Cancer concept.
 He challenged fans to pledge a dollar amount for every 3-point shot made by his team during the season.
 The concept evolved into a nationwide effort uniting coaches, fans, players, and communities across the country in the mission to end cancer.